muhamad-ahsan/dynamic-queue/README.md

 ### Configuration
 The configuration can be stored in any type of store or configuration file.
 There is an interface named as `IQueueConfigurationProvider` in `MessageQueue.CofigurationProvider.Core` `dll` and the default implementation which retrieves configuration from AppSettings is also defined in `MessageQueue.CofigurationProvider.Core`.
 If you want to define your custom configuration provider, then simply implement `IQueueConfigurationProvider`.

 > Creation of any interface implementation is dyamic and is based on the fully qualified class name and assembly name.

 ### Thread Safety
 All the implementations of message brokers (some by default from the message broker and others managed by Dynamic Queue) are thread safe.

+### The Queue Factory
+There is a class named as `MessagingQueueFactory` which is responsible to create any kind of interface implementation.
+This class is available in `MessageQueue.Core` dll.

 # Message Brokers
 As of now, following message brokers have been implemented: